DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

    <!-- - Intimidation -->
 - Vitality VIT

-**More skill details and examples:**

 Each skill is generally related to a domain of expertise a character may possess.
-A GM might call for a Check using a specific skill, but you can always ask if another skill would be applicable in the situation.
-The GM decides whether the skill applies, so get creative!
+A GM might call for a Check using a specific Skill, but you can always ask if another would be applicable in the situation.
+The GM decides whether the Skill applies, so get creative!

 <!--Add some examples of specific skills being used, with general description of domain -->